 In this workshop, practical exercises are blended with information that is relevant, reliable and scientifically-robust.
 Participants gain valuable insight into colour and the many ways that colour may impact emotional, judgemental and behavioural responses to colour.

-A comprehensive and detailed workbook is included in this workshop.
+A comprehensive, detailed workbook is included in the workshop.

 3 Formal CPD points for architects and designers.

 The content of this workshop is linked to the Architects Accreditation Council of Australia (AACA) National Standard of Competency for Architects (2015 edition) and addresses the unit of competency of ‘Design’ and the specific elements of ‘Pre-Design’, ‘Conceptual Design’ and ‘Schematic Design’; Performance criteria: 2.6 Preparation and analysis of project development options in response to project brief; 3.1 Design response integrates the objectives of brief, user intent and built purpose; 4.1 Evaluation of design options in relation to project requirements.

 1) Examine the diverse origins of colour psychology ideas and beliefs, and understand the links between colour beliefs, colour connotations and responses to colour;

 2) Identify and understand the range of factors that influence the interface between colour and human response;

 3) Explore the impact of a range of personality traits and patterns of similarity and difference in responses to colour;